mollie/openapi/README.md

 ## Custom Extensions
 #### `x-request`
-This field allows us to specify a particular request and tie it to a response.
-It can be helpful when creating a new example for the Postman Collections.
+This field allows us to specify a particular request and link it to a response.
+It's helpful when creating a new example for the Postman Collections.

 ```yaml
 responses: